hydra3333/Pi4NAS64/README.md

 1. We have One or perhaps Two USB3 external hard drives full of videos, to attach to the Raspbetty Pi
-   - these USB3 drives must be formatted as NTFS by Windows, and have security set to `Everyone` gaving `Full Access` to the top level and all subfolders
+   - these USB3 drives must be formatted as NTFS by Windows, and have security set to `Everyone` having `Full Access` to the top level and all subfolders and files
    - first USB3 drive has characteristics:
      * Drive label `mp4library`
-   * a folder at the root level of the first USB3 drive must be `mp4library` and have security set to `Everyone` gaving `Full Access` to this folder and all subfolders
+     * a folder at the root level of the first USB3 drive must be `mp4library` and have security set to `Everyone` having `Full Access` to this folder and all subfolders
    - second USB3 drive has characteristics:
      * Drive label `mp4library2`
-   * a folder at the root level of the first USB3 drive must be `mp4library` (same as the first drive) and have security set to `Everyone` gaving `Full Access` to this folder and all subfolders
+     * a folder at the root level of the first USB3 drive must be `mp4library` (same as the first drive) and have security set to `Everyone` having `Full Access` to this folder and all subfolders

 2. We choose to sometimes detach the USB3 drives from the Raspberry Pi4 and temporarily attach them to a Windows 10 PC to copy large media files onto them
-   - as we all know, USB3 file copy speeds will be *much* greater for locally attached disks vs copying cross the network
+   - as we all know, USB3 file copy speeds will be *much* greater for locally attached drives vs copying cross the network

 3. The Raspberry Pi4 is connected to our home LAN via wired ethernet (we'll turn off bluetooth and WiFi)
    - as we all know, from actual testing, WiFi is subject to contention which limits bandwidth and this may cause lag/stuttering when playing media on devices accessing the shares

 4. We **must** allocate a fixed IPv4 address for our Pi4, perhaps by assigning it a permanent IPv4 lease in DHCP in our home router
+   -  this is really important

 5. "Google ChromeCast with Google TV" devices are ideally connected to our home LAN via wired ethernet
    - as we all know, from actual test results, WiFi is subject to contention which limits bandwidth and this may cause lag/stuttering when playing media